 If you wish to create Mixer strips at the same time, check the Create Strips and Tracks radio button.
 Enter the number of Strips required into the Number of Strips data entry box.
 Pyramix currently supports four categories of Strip.
-The default is Mono.
+The default is Mono, with Stereo, MS and Multi Channel also available.